 Great news for guacamole lovers: avocados are jam-packed with two testosterone-boosting ingredients.
 Most people are aware that avocados are a rich source of healthy monounsaturated fats.
 Not many, though, know that it’s also chockfull of boron, containing about two-thirds of your daily allowance per 100-gram serving.

 Brazil nuts make our list once again.
 100 grams contain about 55% RDA of boron.
 If you have read our previous posts or watched our videos, then you know it also has an overall rich micronutrient profile.
 This includes magnesium and a desirable ratio of monounsaturated to polyunsaturated fats.
 This makes brazil nuts a triple whammy.

 Prunes and raisins are similar fruits, so it makes sense prunes would also supply ample boron.
 100 grams provide one-third RDA of the mineral.
 Raisins, though, provide a higher percentage, and they tend to be cheaper in the stores as well.
 A good strategy is to stick mainly to raisins for snacking or as a topping and transition to prunes every now and then when you feel like adding variety to your meals.

 Apricots are rich in essentials vitamins, including A, C, and E. The fact it’s on this list means it’s another rich source of boron, containing 66% RDA per 100-gram serving.
-As with prunes, you can occasionally transition to this dried fruit if you want a break from raisins.
+As with prunes, you can occasionally transition to this if you want a break from raisins.

 Apricots also have an overall rich mineral profile, including a high source of calcium, copper, manganese, and phosphorous, all of which are vital for strengthening bones and offsetting osteoporosis.